http://www.adapttvhistory.org.uk/about/project-team/amanda-murphy/About the ADAPT project 2013-2018

-Between 2013 and 2018, ADAPT – funded by the European Research Council (grant no. 323626) and based in the Department of Media Arts at Royal Holloway, University of London – researched the history of British broadcast television technology between 1960 and the near-present.
+The ADAPT project was funded by an advanced grant from the European Research Council (grant no. 323626) to Professor John Ellis, and based in the Department of Media Arts at Royal Holloway, University of London.
+The ADAPT research team researched the history of British broadcast television technology between 1960 and the near-present.

 This website is the gateway to our video collection.
 Here, you can view and download hundreds of videos which give a unique and fresh insight into historical television production.
 All of our videos, which are hosted on the repository platform Figshare, are released under a permissive Creative Commons licence.
 You are free to download, remix, and redistribute them as you wish.